cassiabitencourt/Phylogenomics-of-Apocynaceae/README.md

 # Phylogenomics-of-Apocynaceae
-This is the complete pipeline used to analyse Apocynaceae data, starting from scratch.
-It covers everything from renaming the raw data and counting the number of reads to generating the final phylogenetic tree, including coalescent and concatenation approaches.
-We also provide the scripts for downstream analyses and for plotting all the figures.
+This workflow analyses Apocynaceae data from start to finish, covering renaming raw data, counting reads, and generating the final phylogenetic tree using coalescent approach.
+Scripts for all analyses and figures making are also available.

-More details about this methodology can be found on the associated [wiki page](https://github.com/cassiabitencourt/Phylogenomics-of-Apocynaceae/wiki)
+For more details about this methodology, please visit the associated [wiki page](https://github.com/cassiabitencourt/Phylogenomics-of-Apocynaceae/wiki).